chibiboba/JS-202/My Notes/Cheet Sheet.md

 #### ID Selectors

+- Note: Use ID selectors sparingly, this will help avoid issues like duplicate IDs in the CSS.

 - **ID selectors** are even more precise than class selectors, as they target only one unique element at a time.

 - ID selectors use an element’s `id` attribute value as a selector, just like how class selectors use an element’s `class` attribute value as the selector.